-- 1. Proposals will be evaluated by a committee and will be ranked in accordance with the RFP section entitled "Evaluation Criteria/Selection Committee." - 2.
-The committee will recommend award to the responsible Bidder whose response conforms to the RFP and whose bid presents the greatest value to the County, all evaluation criteria considered.
+1. Proposals will be evaluated by a committee and will be ranked in accordance with the RFP section entitled "Evaluation Criteria/Selection Committee."

+- 2. The committee will recommend award to the responsible Bidder whose response conforms to the RFP and whose bid presents the greatest value to the County, all evaluation criteria considered.
 The combined weight of the evaluation criteria is greater in importance than lowest rate in patient charges in determining the greatest value to the County. - 3.
-The County reserves the right to reject any or all responses that materially differ from any terms contained in this RFP or from any Exhibits attached hereto, to waive informalities and minor irregularities in responses received, and to provide an opportunity for bidders to correct minor and immaterial errors contained in their submissions.
-The decision as to what constitutes a minor irregularity shall be made solely at the discretion of the County. - 4.
-The County shall award the contract to a single Contractor. - 5.
-The County has the right to decline to award this contract or any part thereof for any reason.

-- 6. Board approval to award a contract is required. - 7.
-A contract must be negotiated, finalized, and signed by the recommended awardee prior to Board approval.
+The EMS Agency reserves the right to reject any or all responses that materially differ from any terms contained in this RFP or from any Exhibits attached hereto, to waive informalities and minor irregularities in responses received, and to provide an opportunity for Bidders to correct minor and immaterial errors contained in their submissions.
+The decision as to what constitutes a minor irregularity shall be made solely at the discretion of the EMS Agency. - 4.
+The County shall award the contract to the selected Contractor recommended by the EMS Agency. - 5.
+Under Health & Safety Code section 1798.224, the EMS Agency has the authority to decline to recommend award of this contract or any part thereof for failure to meet the requirements of the solicitation. - 6.
+A contract must be negotiated and finalized by the EMS Agency, as well as be signed by the recommended awardee before submission to the Board for approval. - 7.
+Board approval to award a contract is required.